Alcones1/nr1-pathpoint/README.md

 Uploading a New JSON Config File

-Pathpoint offers the possibility to load the configuration file through the following option.
+Pathpoint offers the possibility to load the configuration file using the following steps;

 ![cambiar](screenshots/Menu_pathpoint.png)